 Although there is no specific case law on the validity of contractual subordination agreements, the practice recognises their validity.
-There exists, under Luxembourg law, no legal provision preventing creditors to agree on the rank of their claims.
-Such agreements are effective towards third parties and courts would normally enforce them
+Under Luxembourg law, no legal provision exists preventing creditors from agreeing on the rank of their claims.
+Such agreements are effective towards third parties and courts would normally enforce them.